thinnugly/plataforma-emissao-certificados-academicosII/README.md

 ## Description

-This application allows the issuance of academic certificates and the management of users, roles, and permissions using Laravel and Laratrust.
+A digital platform for issuing and validating academic certificates, with user, role, and permission management implemented using Laravel and Laratrust.
+Designed for secure, verifiable, and efficient certificate handling.

 ---